 - Placing a shunt to reroute blood from the liver, to lower portal hypertension

 Malnutrition is often a problem for people with cirrhosis.
 One of the liver's important functions is to help convert food into stored energy, as well as to rid the body of toxins.
 For these reasons, eating a healthy diet is an important part of treatment for cirrhosis.
 You should be eating a well-balanced diet with plenty of fruits, vegetables, and whole grains.
 Your doctor may also talk with you about proper protein balance, and limiting your fluid and salt intake.

 High-quality dietary protein may be particularly important for you if you have buildup of fluid in the abdomen or swelling of the feet, legs, or back.
-Protein also helps to repair muscle mass.
-But too much protein can raise ammonia levels and trigger hepatic encephalopathy (see Complications).
+Protein also helps repair muscle mass.
+But too much protein can raise ammonia levels and trigger hepatic encephalopathy.
 In general, your doctor needs to determine how much protein is right for you.
-Your doctor may recommend eating vegetable protein, such as soy, instead of animal protein.
+Your doctor may recommend eating vegetable protein such as soy, instead of animal protein.

-If you have fluid retention, you may need to eat less sodium, since salt encourages the body to retain water.
-That means more than just passing up the salt shaker.
-The foods highest in salt are processed and prepared foods, such as canned meats, soups, and vegetables, crackers, and cold cuts.
+If you have fluid retention, you may need to eat less sodium since salt encourages the body to retain water.
+In addition to passing up the salt shaker, avoid foods high in salt, including processed and prepared foods, such as canned meats, soups, and vegetables, crackers, and cold cuts.
 Eat good amounts of fresh foods because they contain very little sodium.
-Instead of adding salt to your food, try lemon juice or black pepper to add taste.
+Instead of adding salt to your food, try lemon juice or black pepper for flavor.

 Avoid raw shellfish, which may carry a bacteria called Vibrio vulnificus that can be dangerous to people with cirrhosis.
 If you are not sure how well shellfish is cooked, do not eat it.

 It is very important that you talk to your doctor before taking any supplement if you have liver disease, including the following: